 A biweekly roundtable by the former editorial team of The Dissolve examining how classic films inspire and inform modern movies.
 Episodes take a deep dive into a classic film and its legacy in the first half, then compare and contrast that film with a modern successor in the second.
-Hosted and produced by Keith Phipps, Tasha Robinson, Scott Tobias and Genevieve Koski.
+Hosted and produced by Genevieve Koski, Keith Phipps, Tasha Robinson and Scott Tobias.
 Part of the Filmspotting family of podcasts and the Panoply Network.

 #069: (Pt.
 2) Kong: Skull Island / King Kong (1...

 Part two of this week's double feature pairs the new "Kong: Skull Island" with 1933's medium-defining "King Kong."